 Lots of rest (and hydration) breaks today.

 Noe was even interviewed by a local news channel on his thoughts on the bird park.
-He had much to say, but unfortunately for the rest of us it was all in Lao.
+He had much to say, but unfortunately for the rest of us, it was all in Lao.
 I look forward to seeing the subtitles.

 This ibis had a few too many red M&Ms, so it seems.

 In Uganda, these are called Crested Cranes and are the national symbol of that country.
-Here, they are simply known as grey crowned cranes.
+Here in Malaysia, they are simply known as grey crowned cranes.